shuangrain/LexLibrary.Queue/README.md

 # LexLibrary.Queue

-Easy to use MSMQ(Microsoft Message Queuing) for C# and use JSON replace Xml to queue content for performance.
+Encapsulate MSMQ(Microsoft Message Queuing) for easy to use, And Minimize queue content with JSON for performance.

 Please let me know if you have any concerns or questions.

 # How to use?